jhonathadev/jhonathadev/README.md

 ### Hi there, I'm John! 👋

-Information Systems Bachelor at Federal University of Viçosa, passionate about solving problems using technology!
+Information Systems Bachelor at Federal University of Viçosa.
+Technology enthusiast and passionate about solving problems using programming!

 **Contact**: